Marc Mitscher: Service debates in Washington

 After six months in command at Anacostia he was assigned to a newly formed department, the Navy Bureau of Aeronautics.
 Here as a young aviator he assisted Rear Admiral William Moffett in defending the Navy's interest in air assets.
 General Billy Mitchell was advancing the idea that the nation was best defended by an independent service which would control all military aircraft.
-Though Mitscher was not a vocal member of the Navy's representatives, his knowledge of aircraft capabilities and limitations was instrumental in the Navy being able to answer Mitchell's challenge and retain their own airgroups.
+Though Mitscher was not a vocal member of the Navy's representatives, his knowledge of aircraft capabilities and limitations was instrumental in the Navy being able to answer Mitchell's challenge and retain their own air groups.
 The debate culminated in the hearings before the Morrow Board, convened to study the best means of applying aviation to national defense.
 Mitscher testified before the board on October 6, 1925.
 General Mitchell sought public support for his position by taking his case directly to the people through the national press.
 For this action Mitchell was summoned for a court-martial.
 One of the witnesses called by the prosecution was Mitscher.
 In the end the Navy was left with its own air resources, and was allowed to continue to develop its own independent aviation branch.

+California–Hawaii flight

+Mitscher was one of six pilots who took part in a flight by six U.S. Navy Consolidated P2Y flying boats which set a new nonstop straight-line distance record of 2,399 mi, as well as a new nonstop distance record for formation flying, in a flight from San Francisco, California, to Pearl Harbor in the Territory of Hawaii on January 10–11, 1934.
+They also set a new speed record for this crossing of 24 hours 35 minutes, averaging 98 mph.